 30-Month Developmental Milestone #1: Learning and Problem-Solving Skills Mature

-The good news is that around 30 months, kids learn to start dressing themselves.
-The bad news is that kids this age are terribly slow at dressing themselves, and they may refuse help.
+Around 30 months, kids learn to start dressing themselves.
+Unfortunately, kids this age are terribly slow at dressing themselves, and they may refuse help.
 This independence extends to other tasks such as opening doors, putting things away, and getting items for themselves.
 It will take a while, but letting your 2-and-half-year-old work through the awkward stages of figuring it out will help them learn.

 30-Month Developmental Milestone #3: Being a Social Butterfly